-Since his appointed to the Senate of Canada in January 2013, he has been committed to advancing the interests and rights of seniors, youth and migrants, as well as to promoting job creation, economic development and cultural diversity.
+Since his appointment to the Senate of Canada in January 2013, Senator Oh has been committed to advancing the interests and rights of vulnerable groups, including seniors, youth and migrants, and to promoting economic growth and job creation for generations to come.
+He has also been involved in various initiatives that celebrate the rich ethnic, religious, and cultural diversity of Canada.

 Watch & Listen